Princess Peach: Characterization

 Princess Peach was preceded as Mario's romantic interest by a character named Pauline (originally named Lady) that appeared as the damsel in distress in Mario's first video game, Donkey Kong, in 1981.
 Mario's creator, Shigeru Miyamoto, wanted to use the characters Popeye, Bluto, and Olive Oyl from the Popeye cartoon as the main characters but failed to obtain the license, so he transformed them into Jumpman (Mario), Donkey Kong, and Pauline.
 Donkey Kong established Pauline's role as the female character who is rescued by Mario and appears as the damsel in distress in subsequent games.
 With the arrival of the Nintendo Entertainment System and Super Mario Bros., Pauline was replaced by Princess Peach.
 Miyamoto later said that Donkey Kong had been designed for arcades, which were frequented by male gamers, so Nintendo did not consider making a character that would be playable by girls.
 Several characteristics of Princess Peach were introduced in the 1996 role-playing game Super Mario RPG, including her use of a parasol as a weapon and a sleep spell ability that inspired her Final Smash in the Super Smash Bros. series.

 Following the debut of Waluigi in Mario Tennis, an evil version of Peach named "Walupeach" was pitched by Shugo Takahashi, co-founder of Camelot Software Planning, but the concept was rejected by Miyamoto before seeing the design, saying that it would be "just like Doronjo" from the Yatterman anime series.
 The design was pitched again by Waluigi's creator, Fumihide Aoki, for the 2004 video game Mario Power Tennis, but was rejected by Nintendo.

+When discussing Peach's portrayal in Super Princess Peach, released in 2005, Miyamoto said that it was important for Nintendo for Peach to be "Peach-like", meaning that she evokes the "free optimism of a Princess."
+He explained that she has never seen herself as being "protected" by Mario, and that their intended image of her is an image of strength, due to many Nintendo developers being used to a matriarchal figure at home.